codeceptjs/CodeceptJS/docs/parallel.md

 }
 ```

-If you want to share data only within same worker, and not across all workers, you can need to add option `local: true` every time you run `share`
+If you want to share data only within same worker, and not across all workers, you need to add option `local: true` every time you run `share`

 ```js
 share({ userData: false }, {local: true });